5 Surprising Benefits of Circuit Training (Backed By Science)

 As always, it’s better to take baby steps with your fitness goals.
 Start small, with workouts that you’re most comfortable with.

 This will help you avoid injuries that lead to shoulder pain, knee pain, and other kinds of pain.

-As you develop and become better begin to become more confident, you can add on more challenging variations to your workout.
+As you develop and become better and begin to become more confident, you can add more challenging variations to your workout.